Origins of the Qin

 Qinshi Chubian Qin biographies Five-string Qin Melodies Qins from Qin and Han to the Wei and Jin Periods 中文 首頁

-Origins of the Qin 1 古琴之來源
+Origins of the Qin 1 古琴之來源1

-Today it is commonly stated as though it were fact that the qin has 3,000 (or more) years of history.6 However, the earliest known mentions of the word "qin" in any literary documents do not come until around the 6th century BCE: in the Book of Songs (Shi Jing) and perhaps the Book of Documents (Shang Shu).7 And the first surviving instruments commonly referred to as "qin", three of them depicted at right, were all excavated from tombs in the old Chu region of south China dated from the fifth to the first centuries BCE.
-Thus, although these are usually treated as direct ancestors of the modern qin, in the absence of any archeological finds from the north and considering the organological differences, one must consider the possibility that they were not.
-Thus, although these southern instruments might have had an influence on or been influenced by northern ones, in the end they were a dead end and not ancestors of our modern instrument.
-In other words, as discussed further below, these instruments from Chu actually have an uncertain relationship to the qin as we know it - or even as Confucius may have known it.
+On the other hand, the earliest known mentions of the word "qin" in any literary documents do not come until around the 6th century BCE: in the Book of Songs (Shi Jing) and perhaps the Book of Documents (Shang Shu).8 And the first surviving instruments commonly referred to as "qin", three of them depicted at right, were all excavated from tombs in the old Chu region of south China dated from the fifth to the first centuries BCE.

-Thus, in trying to trace the early "history" of the qin, there are a number of important issues.
+Thus, in trying to trace the early "history" of the qin, there are a number of important but not completely resolved issues.
 What were the earliest Chinese stringed instruments?
 What are the origins of the character "qin"?
 When mentioned in so many of China's oldest surviving written records, why is the character for qin generally paired with the character for that of another instrument, the se?
 What are the origins of the physical instrument we know as a qin?
 What are the origins of the qin philosophy?
 Or of its use for self-cultivation?

 Legendary origins of the qin

 There was disagreement over the originator of the qin.
 The Er-ya, Cai Yong and Yang Xiong attribute it to Fu Xi, perhaps because of his skillful correlation of natural systems.
-Most texts, however, including the Huainanzi, the etymological dictionary Explaining the Graphs and Explicating Their Combinations,9 Penetrating Popular Ways, and some extant variants of the Book of Documents, attribute it to Shen Nong, perhaps because of his association with silk-making.
+Most texts, however, including the Huainanzi, the etymological dictionary Explaining the Graphs and Explicating Their Combinations,10 Penetrating Popular Ways, and some extant variants of the Book of Documents, attribute it to Shen Nong, perhaps because of his association with silk-making.
 The availability of silk fiber made it possible to fabricate long, tension-bearing strings for the zither.
-The "Book of Music" in the established canon has, "In ancient times Shun invented the five-string qin, in order to sing 'Southern Airs'".10
+The "Book of Music" in the established canon has, "In ancient times Shun invented the five-string qin, in order to sing 'Southern Airs'".11

 The earliest Chinese music instruments